The Restriction Theorem for Fully Nonlinear Subequations

 }}

 \eject

 {\headfont \AA.\ Introduction}

 This paper is concerned with the restrictions of subsolutions of a fully nonlinear elliptic partial differential equation to submanifolds.
 In most cases this topic is uninteresting because the restricted functions satisfy no constraints.
 Moreover, even when there are constraints, this will occur only on certain submanifolds.
 Nonetheless, there are cases, in fact many cases, where the restriction question is quite interesting.
 Important classical examples are the plurisubharmonic functions in several complex variable theory, and their analogues in calibrated geometry.
 The principle aim of this paper is to study the foundations of the restriction problem.
-We prove a general Restriction Theorem, and then make a series of applications.
-Some come from potential theory developed in calibrated and other geometries (cf. [HL$_{2,3}$]).
-Others come from universal subequations in riemannian geometry (cf. [HL$_{6,7}$]).
-Yet another application will be to the study of the intrinsic potential theory on almost complex manifolds (without use of a hermitian metric).
+We prove a general Restriction Theorem which applies to all cases, but whose ``restriction hypothesis'' must be verified.
+We then obtain definitive results in two general situations, each followed with a series of applications.
+First, if the constraints are ``determined geometrically'', the applications come from potential theory developed in calibrated and other geometries (cf. [HL$_{2,3}$]).
+In the second situation the constraints are locally derivable from a constant coefficient (euclidean) model.
+Here the applications come from universal subequations in riemannian geometry (cf. [HL$_{6,7}$]).
+Yet another application will be to the study of the intrinsic potential theory on almost complex manifolds (without use of a hermitian metric) [HL$_8$].

 We begin with a note about our approach to this problem.
-Traditionally, a second-order partial differential equation (or subequation) is a constraint on the full second derivative (or 2-jet) of a function $u$ imposed by using a function ${\bf F}(x,u, Du, D^2u)$ and setting ${\bf F}=0$ (or ${\bf F}\geq0$).
+Traditionally, a second-order partial differential equation (or subequation) is a constraint on the full second derivative (or 2-jet) of a function $u$ imposed by using a function $f(x,u, Du, D^2u)$ and setting $f=0$ (or $f \geq0$).
 We have found it more enlightening to work directly with the subsets of the 2-jet space corresponding to these conditions (cf.[K]), and we have systematically explored this viewpoint in recent papers [HL$_{4,5,6}$].
+(A succinct comparison of our subset approach with the standard one is given in a Pocket Dictionary in [HL$_9$, App.
+A].)
 This geometric formulation is often more natural and has several distinct advantages.
 To begin, it makes the equation completely canonical.
 It clarifies a number of classical conditions, such as the condition of degenerate ellipticity.
 It underlines an inherent duality in the subject, which in turn clarifies the necessary boundary geometry for solving the Dirichlet problem.

 It also simplifies and clarifies certain natural operations, in particular those of restriction and addition.